-(6) Accordingly, and may not seek to exercise any non-exclusive jurisdiction or power of adjudication possessed by it (the existence of which is denied)
+(6) Accordingly, Respondent No. 2 is obliged to give effect to the parties’ arbitration agreement set out in Clause 20.3 of the PPA by referring the parties to arbitration and may not seek to exercise any non-exclusive jurisdiction or power of adjudication possessed by it (the existence of which is denied).

-(C) Assuming, whilst denying that Respondent No. 2 has any jurisdiction or power of adjudication concerning or touching upon the PPA, in its Petition filed before Respondent No. 2, it is submitted that Respondent No. 1 seeks to invoke the jurisdiction of Respondent No. 2 on the grounds of the misrepresentations alleged (which are denied), I ActWhether a particular contract is voidable on the grounds of misrepresentation and/or whether that contract may, in consequence, be avoided, involves an adjudication which is quintessentially judicial or arbitral in character. in such as may be possessed by pursuant to the provisions of or the conclusion
+(C) (1) Assuming, for the purposes of argument, that Respondent No. 2 has any jurisdiction or power of adjudication concerning or touching upon the PPA (which is denied), in its Petition filed before Respondent No. 2, Respondent No. 1 seeks to invoke the jurisdiction of Respondent No. 2 in aid of a claim to the effect that Respondent No. 1 was entitled to rescind or to avoid the PPA on the grounds of the misrepresentations alleged (which are denied), and that it did so in terms of its letter to the Petitioner dated 23rd May 2001 (Exhibit “I” hereto).

+(2) Misrepresentation is a ground for rescission available in the common law of India and/or under the Indian Contract Act, 1872.
+Whether a particular contract is voidable on the grounds of misrepresentation and/or whether that contract may, in consequence, be avoided, involves an adjudication which is quintessentially judicial or arbitral in character.
+Nothing in section 22(2)(n) or in any other provision of the ERC Act supports or warrants the proposition that such jurisdiction or power of adjudication as may be possessed by Respondent No. 2 pursuant to the provisions of section 22(2)(n) of the ERC Act extends to Respondent No. 2 assuming the plenary jurisdiction of a Civil Court to deal with disputes or differences which arise under the common law of India and/or the Indian Contract Act, 1872.
+Indeed, the relevant provisions of the ERC Act support precisely the opposite conclusion.

 (3) (a) Section 4 of the ERC Act sets out the qualifications and experience required to be possessed by members of the Central Commission.
 Section 4(1)(c) requires that at least one member of the Central Commission must have “… qualification and experience …” in (amongst other fields) the field of law.